RayenKasmi/Cuda_matmul/CUDA_Lab_Report.md

 We notice a 6.01 times (501%) increase compared to the baseline and a 1.14 times increase (14%) compared to the simple 2D blocktiling approach.

-### 4. Warptiling in Matrix Multiplication (Matmul)
+### 4. Warp-Level Tiling

-#### Technique Description

-This optimization **introduces an extra level of tiling** in the matrix multiplication, called **warptiling**, between blocktiling and threadtiling.
-It **organizes the work inside a warp** (32 threads) more systematically to better match the GPU hardware capabilities, especially warp schedulers and register usage.

-Unlike blocks and threads, **warps are not explicit in CUDA code** — they are a hardware scheduling unit.
-We simulate warp-level organization by calculating a thread's `warpId` using:

-`warpId = threadIdx.x % warpSize;`

-where `warpSize = 32`.

-By grouping threads into warp-sized tiles, **memory accesses** become more coalesced, **register usage** becomes more cache-friendly, and the **SM's warp schedulers** can be better utilized.

-#### How It Works

-- **Three levels of parallelism** are introduced:
+#### Concept and Benefits

+Warp-level tiling introduces an **intermediate level of granularity** in the matrix multiplication hierarchy, situated between block-level tiling and thread-level work.
+This approach recognizes and leverages the fundamental execution unit of NVIDIA GPUs: the **warp** (a group of 32 threads that execute in lockstep).

+**Key Concept:**
+While thread blocks and individual threads are explicit programming constructs in CUDA, warps are the actual **hardware execution units**.
+By organizing computation specifically around these 32-thread units, warp-level tiling aligns the algorithm with the GPU's physical execution model.

+This creates a three-tiered hierarchy of parallelism:

-    - **Blocktiling**: Different blocks run independently on different SMs (Streaming Multiprocessors).
+1. **Block-level parallelism**: Different thread blocks execute independently across SMs (Streaming Multiprocessors)

-    - **Warptiling**: Inside a block, different warps run independently on warp schedulers.
+2. **Warp-level parallelism**: Within a block, warps execute independently on warp schedulers

-    - **Threadtiling**: Inside a warp, each thread computes a tiny piece using instruction-level parallelism (ILP).

-- Inside the main loop:

-    - **Load A and B subtiles** from shared memory into thread-local **registers**.

-    - **Registers are organized** so each thread handles multiple small pieces of the matrix (multiple rows and columns).

-    - **Small matrix multiplies** are performed using **registers** to maximize speed and locality.

-    - This structure makes it easy to later map the computation to **tensor cores** using warp-wide matrix instructions (e.g., WMMA).

-- Code breakdown:

-    - For each slice (`dotIdx`):

-        - Load each thread's **sub-rows** of A and **sub-columns** of B into registers.

-        - Multiply and accumulate into `threadResults` using small nested loops over the sub-tiles.
+3. **Thread-level parallelism**: Within a warp, individual threads compute multiple elements using register reuse

+#### Implementation Strategy

+The warp-tiling approach structures the computation as follows:

+- Each **thread block** is responsible for computing a large tile of the output matrix
+- Within the block, computation is explicitly organized by **warps**, where each warp computes a sub-tile
-- Each **warp** computes a chunk of matrix C of size:
+- Each **thread** within a warp computes multiple elements of the output matrix

-    `(WSUBN * WNITER) × (WSUBM * WMITER)`

-    and each thread within the warp computes:

-    `WNITER × WMITER small blocks of size (TM × TN).`
+This organization leads to a natural memory access pattern:
+1. All threads in a block cooperatively load data from global memory into shared memory
+2. Warps then independently load elements from shared memory into registers
+3. Each thread performs multiple multiply-accumulate operations using those register values

+By structuring the work this way, warps can operate independently with minimal synchronization, reducing warp divergence and improving scheduler efficiency.

-#### Why It Improves Performance
+#### Performance Advantages

-- **Better warp scheduler utilization**: Warps are the unit scheduled onto warp schedulers.
-By warptiling, we naturally divide work into warp-sized chunks.

-- **Higher register reuse**: Loading sub-tiles into registers improves **temporal locality**, reducing the need to reload from shared memory.

-- **Minimized shared memory bank conflicts**: Since warps have their memory access patterns aligned, it reduces conflicts when accessing shared memory banks.

-- **Improved instruction-level parallelism (ILP)**: Threads perform multiple independent multiply-adds, making better use of the GPU cores.
+1. **Warp scheduler optimization**: Since the GPU hardware schedules execution at the warp level, organizing computation by warps leads to more efficient scheduling and fewer stalls

+2. **Enhanced register locality**: Data loaded into registers by threads within a warp stays local to that warp, improving cache efficiency

+3. **Reduced synchronization overhead**: By making warps the primary computational unit, we minimize the need for costly block-wide synchronization

+4. **Better memory coalescing**: When threads within a warp access memory together, their access patterns naturally align with hardware memory transaction sizes

+5. **More effective latency hiding**: With warps operating independently, the GPU can better hide memory latency by swapping between warps when one is waiting for memory

 #### Results

 Kernel Execution Performance: 9611.92 GFLOPS.

-**This is 7.11 (611%) times faster than our baseline**
+**This is 7.11× (611%) times faster than our baseline**

+This improvement demonstrates the critical importance of understanding and aligning algorithms with the GPU's actual execution model rather than just its programming abstractions.

 ## Part 3: cuBLAS Implementation